jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The basic C major shape is a straightforward triad chord.
 The root note is the lowest note in the chord
-(which is called "root position"), the third and fifth are stacked directly on top of the root with no gaps (Which is called "closed voicing"), and then the root note is repeated at the octave, so the root is both the highest and lowest note.
+(meanimg the chord is in "root position"), the third and fifth are stacked directly on top of the root with no gaps (which is called a "closed voicing"), and then the root note is repeated again at the octave, so the root is both the highest and lowest note.
-This kind of closed-voice root position triad sounds strong and clear.
+This kind of closed voice root position triad sounds strong and clear.

 The basic chord grip for this shape is `x4312x`.
-This is a surprisingly comfortable and convenient grip once it becomes familiar.
+It is a surprisingly comfortable and convenient grip, once it becomes familiar.

+The bass note for this chord is played with the little finger on the 5th string.
+It's common to reach the little finger over to the 6th string, to play an alternating bass line between the root on the 5th string and the perfect fifth on the 6th string.

+Sometimes it sounds good to add the major third on the highest string, which can be done by flattening the first finger.

 ---